intoolswetrust/ldap-server/README.md

 # ldap-server

-Simple all-in-one LDAP server, which uses in `dc=jboss,dc=org` partition.
+Simple all-in-one LDAP server (wrapped [ApacheDS](http://directory.apache.org/apacheds/)), which uses in `dc=jboss,dc=org` partition.

+You don't need any configuration files to get it working.
+Just launch the JAR and that's it.

 ## Development